frankkramer-lab/PACS2go/README.md

     - currently uploads via the Pseudonymisation and Converter tools don't require a password &rarr; create a login interface for the entire web service
   - idea 2: Keycloak
     - use keycloak as described here: https://docs.ohif.org/deployment/recipes/user-account-control.html and eliminate ORTHANC's Registered Users (hard coded users)
+- non-DICOM support:
+  - development of an alternative to store non-DICOM files without DICOM conversion
 - nginx addresses:
   - web-service should be http://localhost:80/ and OHIF should be http://localhost:80/ohif (makes more sense for navigation)
   - due to a problem described in a comment on issue #15, this is currently not possible